 On Sept.
-15, 2017, “Undiscovered SF,” a curated collection of emerging artists and merchants celebrating the rich heritage of the SoMa Pilipinas district, located in the heart of San Francisco’s SoMa neighborhood, returns to the Old Mint, 88 Fifth St. from 6-10 p.m.
+15, 2018, “Undiscovered SF,” a curated collection of emerging artists and merchants celebrating the rich heritage of the SoMa Pilipinas district, located in the heart of San Francisco’s SoMa neighborhood, returns to the Old Mint (88 Fifth St.) from 6-10 p.m.
 Slated for the third Friday of every month, the market has 40-plus vendors, including food purveyors representing the “third wave” of the Bay Area’s Filipino food movement.
-The Asian Art Museum also recently opened “Philippine Art: Collecting Art, Collecting Memories,” which is the first exhibition ever mounted in the U.S. of Philippine art spanning from the precolonial period to the 21st century.
-The San Francisco Bay Area, according to Asian Art Museum Director Jay Xu, is “home to one of the most important communities of Filipino ancestry outside of Asia.”
-On-site programs and community events will continue until the exhibition closes on March 11, 2018.

 All Steamed Up

-Don’t miss the 13th annual Roadworks Steamroller Printing Festival on Sept.
-17, 2017.
-A seven-ton, 1924 Buffalo-Springfield coal powered steamroller will be enlisted to press oversized linocuts right on Rhode Island Street, between 16th and 17th Streets.
-Sponsored by the San Francisco Center for the Book, the festival has become a popular tradition in San Francisco’s Do.Re.Mi (Dogpatch-Potrero-Hill-Mission) Arts District, attracting art, printmaking and book art enthusiasts of all ages.
+Don’t miss the 15th annual Roadworks Steamroller Printing Festival on Sept.
+23, 2018.
+A seven-ton, 1924 Buffalo-Springfield coal-powered steamroller will be enlisted to press oversized linocuts right on Rhode Island St., between 16th and 17th streets.
+Sponsored by the San Francisco Center for the Book, the festival has become a popular tradition in San Francisco’s Do.Re.Mi (Dogpatch-Potrero Hill-Mission) Arts District, attracting art, printmaking and book art enthusiasts of all ages.

 Uncommon Fun in The Commons

-San Francisco’s central public plazas between City Hall and Market Street will be the setting for free family-friendly events on Sept.
-21 and Oct.
-19, 2017.
-Featuring live music, food trucks, over-21 beverages, field games such as bocce ball, and other activities for all ages in Civic Center Plaza, UN Plaza, and Fulton Street between the Asian Art Museum and the San Francisco Public Library, the event will occur on the third Thursday of the month from 5 to 9 p.m.
+San Francisco’s central public plazas between City Hall and Market St. will be the setting for free family-friendly events on Sept.
+20, 2018.
+Featuring live music, food trucks, over-21 beverages, field games such as bocce ball, and other activities for all ages in Civic Center Plaza, UN Plaza, and Fulton St. between the Asian Art Museum and the San Francisco Public Library, the event will occur on the third Thursday of the month from 5 to 9 p.m.

 Yes, We Have Oktoberfest (in September)

-The three pillars of a successful Oktoberfest will be on hand this September at several locations: tasty food, cold beer and sizzling oompah music.
-The popular Oktoberfest by the Bay returns to Pier 48 on Sept.
-22-24, 2017.
+The three pillars of a successful Oktoberfest—tasty food, cold beer and sizzling oompah music—will be on hand this September at several locations.
+The popular Oktoberfest by the Bay returns to Pier 48, Sept.
+21-23, 2018.
 Nonstop music, singing, dancing and the very best in German food and drink will be celebrated in the same spirit as Munich’s famed festival.
 Need a little warmup?
-Schroeder’s, 240 Front St., in the heart of the Financial District, will offer several Oktoberfest events with live music, including a block party on Sept.
-15, 2017.
+Schroeder’s (240 Front St.), in the heart of the Financial District, will offer several Oktoberfest events with live music, including their 125th block party celebration on Sept.
+21, 2018.

-Famous for its inclines, San Francisco’s annual Peak2Peak walk is coming up Sept 23, 2017.
+Famous for its inclines, San Francisco’s annual Peak2Peak walk is coming up, Sept 8, 2018.
 This is no ordinary walk in the park.
 With 13 miles and 10 peaks, discover hidden stairways and explore new neighborhoods while supporting Walk SF's Vision Zero campaign to end all traffic deaths by 2024.
 This event sells out quickly, so register now.
 Still full of energy?
 Explore some of the trails at the Presidio of San Francisco.